psy0rz/alpinebox/README.md

 ## Login

 There is no root-password for console logins.
 However, for ssh you will need to add your keys.
-For an example of this see `/root/alpinebox/add-datux-keys`, which we ourself always use.

 ## Growing the disk